SignalK/signalk.github.io/_developers/apis_and_conventions.md

 Signal K HTTP and WebSocket endpoint SHOULD be found on the usual HTTP/S ports (80 or 443).

-A Signal K server

-- MAY offer Signal K over TCP or UDP, SHOULD be on port 55555
+A Signal K server MAY offer Signal K over TCP or UDP, SHOULD be on port 55555.
-- MAY offer a STOMP broker, SHOULD be on port 61613
-- MAY offer an MQTT broker, SHOULD be on port 1883

 ### Default URLs